paradigmn/ultrastar_pitch/README.md

 `pip install ultrastar-pitch`

 Pip should install all dependencies automatically, if not run
-`pip install scipy numpy scikit-learn keras tensorflow`
+`pip install scipy numpy tensorflow`

 ## developer information
 ### build instructions (windows only)